woa-vayu/POCOX3Pro-Guides/guide/dualboot-en.md

 ## Dualbooting Android and Windows seamlessly (Option 1)

+> [!NOTE]
-> **Note** This will work on any android version and kernel but it does take longer to boot into android from windows
+> This will work on any android version and kernel but it does take longer to boot into Android from Windows

 ### Prerequisites